KxSystems/docs-v1/docs/interfaces/c-client-for-q.md

 - a simple list `K ktn(I type,J length);`
 - a mixed list  `K knk(I n,...);`

-where `length` is a positive integer.
-It may _not_ be `0N` (nj, null long).
+where `length` is a non-negative, non-null integer.

 !!! warning "Limit of length"
-    Before V3.0. the `length` parameter had to be in the range 0…2 billion, and was type I. See KXVER sections in k.h.
+    Before V3.0. `length` had to be in the range 0…2147483647, and was type I. See KXVER sections in k.h.

-For example to create an integer list of 5 we say `ktn(KI,5)`.
+For example, to create an integer list of 5 we say `ktn(KI,5)`.
 A mixed list of 5 items can be created with `ktn(0,5)` but note that each element _must_ be initialized before further usage.
-A convenient shortcut to creating a mixed list when all items already exist at creation of the list is to use `knk`, e.g. `knk(2,kf(2.3),ktn(KI,10))`.
+A convenient shortcut to creating a mixed list when all items already exist at the creation of the list is to use `knk`, e.g. `knk(2,kf(2.3),ktn(KI,10))`.
 As we've noted, the type of a mixed list is 0, and the elements are pointers to other K objects – hence it is mandatory to initialize those n elements either via `knk` params, or explicitly setting each item when created with `ktn(0,n)`.

 To join